Tyler Polumbus

-Tyler Polumbus (born April 10, 1985) is an American former professional football offensive tackle.
+Tyler Polumbus (born April 10, 1985) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He was signed by the Denver Broncos as an undrafted free agent in 2008.
-He played college football at the University of Colorado at Boulder.
+He played college football for the Colorado Buffaloes.

 In addition to the Broncos, Polumbus was also a member of the Detroit Lions, Seattle Seahawks, Washington Commanders, and Atlanta Falcons.

 Early life

 Polumbus played football for Cherry Creek High School in Greenwood Village, Colorado.
 He was named a SuperPrep All-American in 2002.

 College career

-From 2003 to 2007, Polumbus played for the University of Colorado.
-After his senior year, league coaches named Polumbus All-Big 12 second team.
+From 2003 to 2007, Polumbus played at the University of Colorado Boulder.
+After his senior year with the Buffaloes, league coaches named him to the All-Big 12 second team.